Kazade/bounce-1/readme.md

 ## Contributing

-You can ask anything relative to this project using the issue tracker.
+You can ask anything relative to this project using the Discussions section.
+Please do not use the issue tracking for asking questions.
+The issue tracker is not a place for this.

-Please do not open pull requests with bugfixes or new features that require large changes.
+Please do not open pull requests with bugfixes or new features that require core library changes.
 Open an issue first for discussion.